Hubert-Madej/go-lru-cache/README.md

 - Remove - O(1): The Remove operation removes a node from the cache.
 Similar to the Add operation, the time complexity of removing a node is O(1).
 It involves updating the pointers of adjacent nodes in the linked list and deleting the corresponding entry from the hash map, both of which are constant-time operations.

 - Display - O(n): The Display operation traverses the entire linked list to print its contents.
 In the worst-case scenario, where the entire linked list needs to be traversed, the time complexity is O(n), where n is the number of elements in the linked list.
 This complexity arises from the need to visit each node in the list once to display its value.

+Project includes tests and benchmark for described implementation.